-- Let the pan-seared steak rest for five to ten minutes before serving.
+- Let the steak rest for five to ten minutes before serving.

 While you can add some herbs to thinner cuts of steak as you start to cook, you should add most extra ingredients during the last two minutes of cooking.
-Aromatics, including crushed garlic and bay leaves, are excellent additions to instantly improve a cast-iron steak.
+Aromatics, including crushed garlic and bay leaves, are excellent additions to instantly improve a pan seared steak.

 Butter is another ingredient that will give you a mouth-watering result, but you need to be careful to stop it from burning on the high heat while searing.
 If you are afraid that the heat level, reduce it to medium-low before introducing any butter.

-For easy and delicious garlic butter, try adding thyme, garlic, and butter to your cast-iron steak.
+For easy and delicious garlic butter, try adding thyme, garlic, and butter to your steak.

 After you remove your steak from the heat, you will need to let it rest for between five to fifteen minutes, depending on its thickness.

 Place it on a warm plate or cutting board and loosely cover the cooked steak with aluminum foil.
 In addition to giving the juices time to redistribute throughout the meat, it also seals it to prepare the steak for cutting.
 Resting also allows the steak’s residual heat to continue cooking it to perfection.